Fabrizio-Caruso/CROSS-LIB/README.md

 # CROSS CHASE
-Cross Lib and Cross Chase
+Cross Lib and games that use it (Cross Chase and Cross Shoot)

 by Fabrizio Caruso (fabrizio_caruso@hotmail.com)